LuigiDAmico/NanoDegree-FCND-Motion-Planning/README.md

 Here as long as you successfully determine your local position relative to global home you'll be all set.
 Explain briefly how you accomplished this in your code.

 ##### RESPONSE:
+First I got the lat, lon and altitude.
+I then set geodetic arrays for current location and home location.
+Using the built in function global_to_local to convert from GPS to local NED coords.
+PS: I did not set self.global_home

 ---
 #### 3. Set grid start position from local position